kostya253/NodeFun/README.md

 This is an open source project, designed to learn Github Actions

 And enjoy the last days in my current job @ CheckPoint Software Technologies

-Please visit: https://my-cp-departure.herokuapp.com to see this code in action ;)
+Please visit: <https://my-cp-departure.herokuapp.com> to see this code in action ;)

+Had to install Docker for Windows and run super-linter to fix all issues at onces (one of those was: npx standard --fix)